-But there is a way for investors to feel a lot more comfortable about achieving inflation beating returns by putting money to work on the JSE - by building a core portfolio of shares based on the concept of quality.
+But there is a way for investors to feel a lot more comfortable about achieving consumer price inflation beating returns by putting money to work on the JSE - by building a core portfolio of shares based on the concept of quality.

 What are the characteristics of quality shares?